Neutral Dollar (NUSD) Trading Up 0.1% Over Last 7 Days

-Neutral Dollar (CURRENCY:NUSD) traded down 0.1% against the dollar during the 24-hour period ending at 9:00 AM ET on February 15th.
-Over the last seven days, Neutral Dollar has traded 0.1% higher against the dollar.
-Neutral Dollar has a market capitalization of $80,190.00 and $9,603.00 worth of Neutral Dollar was traded on exchanges in the last day.
-One Neutral Dollar token can now be purchased for $1.00 or 0.00009760 BTC on popular exchanges including DDEX and KuCoin.
+Neutral Dollar (CURRENCY:NUSD) traded up 0% against the dollar during the twenty-four hour period ending at 0:00 AM ET on February 15th.
+In the last week, Neutral Dollar has traded 0.1% higher against the dollar.
+Neutral Dollar has a market cap of $80,170.00 and $9,024.00 worth of Neutral Dollar was traded on exchanges in the last 24 hours.
+One Neutral Dollar token can currently be purchased for $1.00 or 0.00010004 BTC on major cryptocurrency exchanges including KuCoin and DDEX.

 - IOStoken (IOST) traded 0.3% lower against the dollar and now trades at $0.0396 or 0.00000526 BTC.